Climate Change: Initiatives Aimed at Carbon Neutrality

 Initiatives Aimed at Carbon Neutrality

-(1) Purchasing hydroelectric power
+Reducing emissions from electric power (1) Purchasing hydroelectric power A

-(2) Installation of solar power generation equipment
+(2) Installation of solar power generation facilities B

 (3) Purchasing low-carbon electric power